ccs-amsterdam/workshop-codequality/documentation.md

+# Documentation

+*Explicit is better than implicit, and readability counts.*

+When you are reading someone else's source code (or the script you wrote yourself last year), you are often struggling to understand exactly what, when, how, and why the code is doing.
+Although ideally the code itself will make as much as possible of this explicit

 ## Structure as documentation

 **What:** We will discuss documentation in more detail in the next module, and see how functions play a central role in writing structured documentation.